OlegWock/inject-react-anywhere/README.md

 ## Tutorial

 First of all, we need a components which we'll inject.
 Both function and class components will do.
-For styling, currently supported (out of the box) solutions are supplying css rules as string and `styled-components` and `emotion`.
+For styling, currently supported (out of the box) solutions are supplying your css as array of string, `styled-components` and `emotion`.
 If this doesn't cover your need, please head to API reference and I'll show how you can write your own adapter.
 For now, let's assume we have this component written with styled-components:

 ```jsx
 import React from 'react';